nguyenhoang711/varmq/README.md

 VarMQ is a high-performance message queue for Go that handles concurrency well.
 It combines a message queue with worker pool management in a type-safe way using Go generics.
 The package helps you process messages asynchronously, handle errors properly, store data persistently, and scale across systems when needed.
 It does all this with a clean API that's easy to work with.

-its not an another killer of rabbitMQ or kafka. its just a simple message queue with worker pool management system. which provides you a real persistent and distributed queue abstraction layer using [adapters](./docs/API_REFERENCE.md#available-adapters).
+its not an another killer of rabbitMQ or kafka. its just a simple message queue with high-level worker pool management system. which provides you a real persistent and distributed queue abstraction layer using [adapters](./docs/API_REFERENCE.md#available-adapters).

 ## Features

-- **💪 Type-safe**: Fully leverages Go generics for compile-time type safety
-- **⚡ High performance**: Optimized for throughput with minimal overhead
+- **⚡ High performance**: Optimized for throughput control with minimal overhead
 - **🛠️ Variants of queue types**:
   - Standard queues for in-memory processing
   - Priority queues for importance-based ordering